PiscatorX/RNA-Seq-devs/README.md

-# RNA-Seq-devs
+# RNA-Seq workflow development
  Building an RNA-seq workflow for Ion Torrent data
 ## Basic introduction to Linux
 There are lots of good introductions to Linux online.
-I recommend this one https://www.bioinf.wits.ac.za/courses/linux/handout.pdf it's purely for sentimental reasons as it is written by my PhD supervisor.
+I recommend this one https://www.bioinf.wits.ac.za/courses/linux/handout.pdf it's purely for sentimental reasons as it was written by my PhD supervisor.

 ## HPC2 cluster access and commands